Lean Corner

 Extended collaboration and flows with external partners

 As we have seen, Lean is integrated into multiple departments of the company (Lean Enterprise).
 But it goes even further by involving external partners in this optimization process.
-For example, Airbus is asking some of its suppliers to implement practices such as iobeya, a visual management method that enhances real-time collaboration around company objectives.
+For example, Airbus is asking some of its suppliers to adopt tools such as iObeya, a visual management platform that promotes real-time collaboration around the company’s objectives.
 This enables better coordination throughout the supply chain, optimizing flows as a whole.

 For its part, ID Logistics has extended Lean to its customers by integrating collaborative processes.
 This shows that Lean principles now apply far beyond the company’s walls, encompassing the entire product/service value chain.